utep-cs-systems-courses/os-archiver/Readme.md

 For this project, you will create a toy archiver, much like the unix program tar.

-Tar is unix' tape archiver.
+Tar was Unix' original tape archiver.
 The original motivation for creating tar was to enable the contents of multiple files to be stored within a single tape in a manner that would enable those files to be extracted later.
 Tar's default output is stdout when storing, and stdin when extracting.
 A unix system's first tape drive is generally accessible as /dev/mt0 (for Magnetic Tape zero), and therefore input and output redirection can be used connect tar to it.

 Your job is to implement a new program named "mytar.py" that implements tar's "c" (create) and x (extract) functions.